orchest/orchest/docs/source/developer_guide/development_workflow.rst

 Make sure your development environment is set up correctly (see :ref:`prerequisites
 <prerequisites>`) so that pre-commit can automatically take care of running the appropriate
 formatters and linters when running ``git commit``.
-Lastly, it is good practice to run the units tests to make sure your changes didn't break anything:
+Lastly, it is good practice to run the :ref:`unit tests <unit tests>` to make sure your changes didn't break anything:

 .. code-block:: bash

     scripts/run_tests.sh

-In our CI we also run all of these checks together with integration tests to make sure the codebase remains stable.
-To read more about testing, check out the :ref:`tests <tests>` section.
+In our CI we also run all of these checks together with :ref:`integration tests <integration tests>` to make sure the codebase remains stable.
+To read more about testing, check out the :ref:`tests
+<tests>` section.